diansheng/diansheng.github.io/_posts/2018-04-03-Emotion-in-RL.md

 ---
 published: true
 layout: post
-title: ''
+title: 'Summary of Emotion in reinforcement learning agents and robots: a survey'
 ---
-# Summary of _Emotion in reinforcement learning agents and robots: a survey_

 _The original paper can be found [atXiv.org](https://arxiv.org/abs/1705.05172)_